michaeldye/bluehorizon-snap/README.md

 ## Introduction

 This project contains the Horizon client system bootstrapped to the Blue Horizon managed infrastructure.
-You can install the client on a Ubuntu Snap capable system by executing `snap install --devmode --edge bluehorizon`.
+You can install the client on a Ubuntu Snap capable system by executing `snap install --devmode --beta bluehorizon`.
 Alternatively, you can download a complete system image for various SBCs at http://bluehorizon.network.

 Related Projects: